odair-pedro/mutation-testing-csharp/README.md

 ```

 #### Global Installation
-To install the globally run the follow command:
+To install globally run the follow command:

 ```
 dotnet tool install -g dotnet-stryker
 ```

 #### Usage
-Bellow is the command that you use to run Stryker.NET.
-Just run it in your test project's root folder:
+Bellow is the command to run Stryker.NET.
+Just execute it in your test project's root folder:

 ```
 dotnet stryker
 ```

-And after execution you may to see something like the screen bellow:
+And then, you may to see something like the screen bellow:

 ![Screenshot](.files/stryker-screenshot.png)